-If you think that you have lost your concessionary travel pass whilst using public transport, contact the appropriate bus operator (either Arriva, Go North East or Stagecoach) using the details given below.
-If you are unsure which operator’s service you were using, call Traveline.
+If you think that you have lost your concessionary travel pass whilst using public transport, contact the appropriate operator (either Arriva, Go North East or Stagecoach).
+Your pass may have been handed in to the driver.
+If you are unsure which operator’s service you can check on Traveline or contact Nexus.

 Metro Gold Card - Tyne and Wear Metro

-If you have a concessionary travel pass, you can apply for a Metro Gold Card which gives you a year’s travel on Metro for just £12 from April 1st 2014 (usually £25 if you live in Tyne and Wear or £35 if you don’t).
+If you have a concessionary travel pass, you can apply for a Metro Gold Card which gives you a year’s travel on Metro for just £12 (£25 outside of Tyne and Wear).
+It will be loaded onto your Concessionary Travel Pass.
 For further information, including how to apply, visit www.nexus.org.uk.

 Concessionary Ferry Fare

-To apply, you can get an application form from railway station ticket offices or rail appointed travel agents.
+To apply, you can get an application form from railway station ticket offices or a National Rail-licensed Travel Agent.
 The completed form needs to be handed in together with proof of your age, such as your Birth Certificate, Passport or Driving Licence.

-You can also purchase a Senior Railcard by calling National Rail Enquiries on telephone number 08457 48 49 50 (local call rate) and paying by credit or debit card.
+You can also purchase or renew your Senior Railcard online or over the phone.
 You will need proof of your age/identity, so have your Birth Certificate, Passport or Driving Licence to hand when you call.
-Alternatively, you can order a Senior Railcard online from the Senior Railcard website.
 You can't apply for a Senior Railcard by post.

 Other Useful Information